ankushmohite/K8s_notes/Application_level_issue.md

 # 3. Drain & Cordon.

-When you drain a node, kubernetessafely remove all pods from a node.
+When you drain a node, kubernetes safely remove all pods from a node.

 ```bash
 kubectl drain node_name